Soliton resolution and asymptotic stability of $N$-soliton solutions for the defocusing mKdV equation with a non-vanishing background: Introduction

-There is much work on the study of various mathematical properties for the mKdV equation.
-Here we cite only those that are closed to our consideration.
-In the early 1980s, the inverse scattering theory was applied to solve the mKdV equation and investigate long time asymptotics for the mKdV equation.
+There are plenty of results on the mathematical properties for the mKdV equation.
+Here we cite only those that are closed to our study.
+In the late 1970s, the inverse scattering theory was applied to solve the mKdV equation and investigate large-time asymptotics for the mKdV equation.
 For example, Wadati investigated the focusing mKdV equation with zero boundary conditions and derived simple-pole, double-pole and triple-pole solutions \cite{RN7,RN8}.
-Recently Zhang and Yan has studied the $N$-soliton solutions for focusing and defocusing mKdV equations with nonzero boundary conditions \cite{RN12}.
-Segur and Ablowitz investigated the long-time behavior of solutions of the defocusing mKdV with given Schwartz initial data without consideration of solitons \cite{RN21}.
-Deift and Zhou developed nonlinear steepest descent method and obtained the long-time asymptotic behavior of the defocusing mKdV equation with the Schwartz initial data \cite{RN9}.
-This approach was further developed into a $\bar\partial$ steepest descent method by McLaughlin and Miller to analyze asymptotic of orthogonal polynomials with non-analytical weights \cite{MandM2006,MandM2008}.
-Later Dieng and McLaughin used it to study the defocusing NLS equation under essentially minimal regularity assumptions on finite mass initial data \cite{DandMNLS}.
-Boutet de Monvel \emph{et al.} studied the initial boundary value problem of defocusing mKdV equation on the half line by using the Fokas method \cite{Monvel}.
-For the weighted Sobolev initial data, Chen and Liu \emph{et al.} has studied the long-time asymptotic behavior of defocusing mKdV equation with zero boundary conditions without consideration of solitons \cite{RN13}.
-However, for defocusing mKdV equations with nonzero boundary conditions, soliton solutions will appear due to empty discrete spectrum for finite mass initial data.
-It is necessary to consider affect of soliton solutions when we study long time asymptotic behavior, which naturally require a more detailed necessary description to obtain the long-time asymptotics of the defocusing mKdV equation.
+The long-time behavior of the defocusing mKdV equation with given Schwartz initial data is provided by Segur and Ablowitz without consideration of solitons \cite{RN21}.
+Deift and Zhou developed nonlinear steepest descent method and obtained the long-time asymptotic behavior of the defocusing mKdV equation with the Schwartz initial data in their seminal work \cite{RN9}.
+This approach was further developed into a $\bar\partial$ steepest descent method by McLaughlin and Miller to analyze asymptotics of orthogonal polynomials with non-analytical weights \cite{MandM2006,MandM2008}.
+Later, with Dieng, they applied it to investigate the defocusing NLS equation under essentially minimal regularity assumptions on finite mass initial data \cite{DandMNLS}.
+Boutet de Monvel \emph{et al.} discussed the initial boundary value problem of defocusing mKdV equation on the half line by using the Fokas method \cite{Monvel}.
+For the weighted Sobolev initial data, Chen and Liu \emph{et al.} have studied the large-time asymptotic behavior of defocusing mKdV equation with zero boundary conditions without consideration of solitons \cite{chenliu1}, and the long-time asymptotic behavior of focusing mKdV equation with zero boundary conditions with solitons \cite{chenliu2}.
+However, for defocusing mKdV equation with nonzero boundary conditions, soliton solutions will appear due to non-empty discrete spectrum for finite mass initial data.
+It is necessary to consider the effect of soliton solutions when we study large-time asymptotic behavior, which naturally require a more detailed necessary description to obtain the large-time asymptotics of the defocusing mKdV equation.